cs-ferguson/chris-f-com/src/posts/weeknotes-2022-4.md

 *This is certainly not the case for our organisation - WordPress focussed as we are, we face some of the most engaging problems and challenges, and formulate some of the most interesting solutions I have seen in my time in the industry.

-> We should engage in more formats that put our ideas out there on their own for criticism.
+>!
+We should engage in more formats that put our ideas out there on their own for criticism.

 Why do I always have my best ideas outside of group sessions?
 To be fair, I think everyone has their best ideas outside of group sessions - yet we persist with shouting at a white board and engaging in groupthink.
 I suppose it’s what everyone feels more comfortable doing.

-We should engage in more formats that put our ideas out there on their own for criticism.

 ## What I’ve learned this week